 SimuText - The course will use simulation software and resources from SimuText.
-Instructions for registering for your section will be provided by your instructor.
-You are required to be registered in the software during your first two days of the semester.
+Instructions for registering for your section are provided by your instructor here on the course website under "getting started".
+You are required to be registered during your first two days of the semester.
 Visit https://simutext.zendesk.com/hc/en-us/categories/200170134-Check-Your-Tech- to confirm that the SimUText application will work on your computer, and/or to explore your options if there is a problem.